metsuke/Tuerkas128-Framework-metsuos/Perseus_1_0/README.md

   * The `graphics\SPR\` folder contains the bitmaps included in `tuerkas128_spr_bitmaps.asm`.
   * The `graphics\MAINCHAR\` folder must containt a file `tuerkas128_spr_bitmap.asm` with the bitmap of the main char. **SPOILERS AHEAD** Perseus includes two extra files here: one for the bitmap of Perseus himself and another one for the bitmpa of the unexpected appearance of Medusa.

 * The `intro_menu\` folder contains all the files the game needs for the intro and the menu.
 These files must be included in the file `bank_S1.asm`, in the root directory.
 The framework does not provided code for creating the intro or the menu.
-All of it must be coded in assembly language from scratch.There are 2 requirements:
+All of it must be coded in assembly language from scratch.
+There are 2 requirements:
   * A PUBLIC routine named *T128_IntroBS1* must exists in one of this files.
 This routine is called right after the game is loaded.
   * A PUBLIC label named *M_SMC_01_BS1* must exists in one of this files.
 A jp 0 instruction must be located at this address.
-The framework dynamicly replaces the 0 with the address of the game starting point (GameSetup)
+The framework dynamically replaces the 0 with the address of the game starting point (GameSetup)

   When the menu launches the game two actions must be done (at least):
   * Render the scoreboard
   * Jump to GameSetup in `bank_2.asm`

     <img width="1129" height="816" alt="image" src="https://github.com/user-attachments/assets/c6870274-694e-4e01-a225-3ca1c94567a8" />

   Perseus includes in this folder: